 Building effective solutions requires interdisciplinary knowledge and skill.
 It can go beyond understanding context of problem, gathering/cleaning data, feature engineering, training/testing a model and making solution available (though critical).
 Understanding when to buy, build, or outsource a solution is essential to innovating, scaling, and sustaining data products.
 Let’s walk through the full-stack skills and considerations to enable effective analytical data products.

-At a glance this may be overwhelming, but read this as a team roster not one persons resume.
+At a glance this may be overwhelming, but read this as a team roster not ones resume.
 Let’s start with 4 major skills and add details as we go.

 Define a relevant problem or opportunity.